The Twilite Tone

-Anthony Christopher Khan (né Craig; born July 13, 1971), known by his stage name The Twilite Tone, is an American record producer, recording artist, composer, DJ, and radio host.
-Among others, he has worked with Gorillaz, Kanye West, Common, Big Sean, John Legend, My Brightest Diamond and U-God among others.
+Anthony Christopher Khan (né Craig; born July 13, 1971), known by his stage name the Twilite Tone, is an American record producer, rapper, DJ, and radio host.
+He has worked with Kendrick Lamar, Gorillaz, Kanye West, Common, Big Sean, John Legend, My Brightest Diamond and U-God among others.

 Early life

 Tone was born in Chicago, Illinois, United States, to parents Indria Khan and Anthony Christopher Craig.
 Tone was born with the surname Craig (his father's name), which was later changed to Khan, his family's surname.
 He was influenced by his uncle, Hassan Khan, who married Chaka Khan in 1970.
 Tone is a cousin of jazz bassist Richard Davis.
 He learned to play the trumpet in 3rd grade, and soon after learned to play percussion instruments.
 He was the drum section leader in his high school band, and DJ'd for the first time as a sophomore at a Kenwood Academy event.